mrochon/b2csamples/Scripts/MultiTenant/readme.md

 ### Upload custom policies

-The above will upload the current [IEF multitenant policies](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant), after updating them with your setup and tenant data.
-If you need to modify them for some reason (e.g. change or add a user journey), use the [Upload-IEFPolicies tool](https://github.com/mrochon/b2cief-upload) to upload [the polices](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant).
+The above script will upload the current [IEF multitenant policies](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant), after updating them with your setup and tenant data.
+If you need to modify them further for some reason (e.g. change or add a user journey, add MFA or another IdP), use the [Upload-IEFPolicies tool](https://github.com/mrochon/b2cief-upload) to upload them.
 Use the conf.json file updated by the Setup-B2CMultiTenant script to provide the required values. **Note: the Upload-IEFPolicies repo includes some sample policies.
 Do not upload these.
 Rather use the policies contained in [this repo](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant).**